chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ## Demo

+This is the full game play, including character creation, exploration, action, and dice rolling.

+<iframe src="https://www.youtube.com/embed/zDPcUbZt6i8?si=t4G6sp44u058UGy7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I made a separate teaser video for the multi-player mode, which brought the device closer to what I originally envisioned: a physical interface that challenges us to become better listeners and connection makers.

+<iframe  src="https://www.youtube.com/embed/2CfsPkDvFqo?si=fUaAUbBg9LuP4R_B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The videos are too large for GitLab.
 I have a relatively stable YouTube account, so I archived the demos there.

-Character creation, exploration, action, and dice rolling

-<iframe src="https://www.youtube.com/embed/zDPcUbZt6i8?si=t4G6sp44u058UGy7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Teaser for multi-player mode

-<iframe  src="https://www.youtube.com/embed/2CfsPkDvFqo?si=fUaAUbBg9LuP4R_B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+Both videos were edited with [Clipchamp](https://clipchamp.com/) with music generated in [Suno](https://suno.com/) from a [tavern music prompt](./code/music-prompt-01.txt) for the 1st video, and a [folk instrumental prompt](./code/music-prompt-02.txt) for the 2nd.

 ## Future work